Menu

 Year 6

-Year 6 Summer 1 Newsletter
+Year 6 Spring 2 Newsletter

-PE will be on a Tuesday this half-term.
 PLEASE make sure your child has their FULL PE KIT in school (outdoor or indoor kit depending on the weather).

 If there are any questions about this term, please do not hesitate to contact us.

-Mrs Jackson & Mrs Dunn
+Mrs Jackson & Mrs Percy

 Top